Gsparsh22/CS253-Library-Management-System/Documentation.md

 ---
 # Library Management System Documentation

-This document provides a detailed explanation of the C++ code for the Library Management System, including its classes, methods, and overall functionality.
+This document provides a detailed explanation for the Library Management System, including its classes, methods, and overall functionality.

 ## Overview

-The program is a console-based library management system written in C++11.
+The program is a console-based library management system written in C++.
 It manages books and users with different roles (students, faculty, librarians), handling tasks like borrowing, returning, reserving books, and maintaining user accounts.
 Data is stored in CSV files for persistence.

 ## Classes